rodolfojcj/sogo-cookbook/README.md

 #### Platforms

 For now just Debian or Ubuntu.
-Other Linux based distributions where SOGo works could be supported with some apatations
+Other Linux based distributions where SOGo works could be supported with some adaptations

 #### Testing